Python Turtle - Lesson 1¶

 Create a turtle¶

 What is a turtle?
-A turtle is a little arrow that you can command to move around the screen.
-Before we can program the turtle, we have to make one.
+A turtle is a small arrow on the screen that you can control and move around.

 1# Our first turtle program